 With the purchase of their own farm and the success of cold-process fruit barreling, the Mukai family was able to build a large new fruit barreling plant in 1927 to house their burgeoning business.

-In 1928, they built their home, a Craftsman bungalow.
-Over the following years, Kuni Mukai surrounded the house with a Japanese hill garden as a way to express her Japanese heritage.
-At the time, the garden was a significant achievement by a Japanese woman.
+åIn 1928, they built a fine new home, a basic Craftsman bungalow with fashionable Colonial Revival details.
+Over the following years, Kuni Mukai surrounded the house with a formal Japanese stroll garden as a way to celebrate her Japanese roots.
+At the time, the garden was an unusual and significant achievement for a Japanese woman.

-Throughout the 1930’s, including the Depression years, the farm continued to prosper.
+Throughout the Depression years, the farm continued to prosper.
 Over 400 workers were employed each year to help pack and ship 200 tons of strawberries.
 The farm featured a bunkhouse that housed 250 of the workers.

 In 1934 B.D. retired, he and Kuni divorced, and B.D. returned to Japan.
-Masa, educated at Washington State University and the University of Washington, took over the business, increasingly focusing more on the freezing process and less on growing berries.
+Masa, educated at Washington State University and the University of Washington, took over the business, increasingly focusing more on the freezing process and less on the cultivation of berries.

-In 1939, as anti-Japanese sentiment increased, Mukai changed the name to Vashon Island Packing Company (VIPCo).
+In 1939, as anti-Japanese sentiment increased, Masa Mukai changed the name of the family business to Vashon Island Packing Company (VIPCo).

 During this time period, the family formed deep ties in the community.
-They processed berries from a number of island farmers.
-Socially, they hosted numerous parties and events for friends and family.
-They were the epitome of a successful immigrant family.
+They processed berries from a number of island farms.
+Socially, the Mukais hosted numerous parties and events for friends and family.
+In many ways, they were the epitome of a successful immigrant family.